-The gastroenterology program at Loyola University Health System (Loyola) treats Barrett's esophagus, a condition that can be a precursor to an increasingly common type of esophageal cancer.
-Loyola's gastroenterology specialists have been involved in research into the causes of and treatments for this condition.
-Their research has resulted in a range of treatment options.
+The gastroenterology program at Loyola Medicine treats Barrett's esophagus, a condition that can be a precursor to an increasingly common type of esophageal cancer.
+Loyola's gastroenterology specialists have been involved in research on the causes of and treatments for this condition; their research has resulted in a range of treatment options.

-Barrett's esophagus is a condition in which the normal membrane that covers the esophagus from the inside (squamous mucosa) is replaced by different type of membrane, called a columnar epithelium.
+For people with Barrett's esophagus, the normal membrane that covers the esophagus from the inside (squamous mucosa) is replaced by different type of membrane, called a columnar epithelium.
 This likely happens as a result of chronic gastroesophageal reflux.
 This is a concern because it is related to an increased risk for developing cancer in this type of membrane.

-Your physician may require that you have an endoscopy to positively diagnose Barrett's esophagus.
-A thin flexible tube will be put down your esophagus; this allows your physician to view the tissue of your esophagus.
+Your Loyola gastroenterologist may recommend that you have an endoscopy to positively diagnose Barrett's esophagus.
+A thin, flexible tube will be inserted into your esophagus, allowing your doctor to view the tissue of your esophagus.
 A biopsy, where tissue samples are taken of your esophagus and sent to a lab for tests, also may be done.

-If you are diagnosed with Barrett's esophagus, your doctor may recommend one of the treatments below, depending on the stage and severity of your condition.
+If you are diagnosed with Barrett's esophagus, your doctor may recommend lifestyle changes, medication or surgery, depending on the stage and severity of your condition.

 - Avoid foods and activities that often trigger GERD